samgabrail/web-blog-vault/README_withConsulBackend.md

 # Demo Steps

 0. Make sure you're logged out of the app.
 Have the VS code screen with the teriminal output showing.
 Also have the VS code screen side by side to the Chrome screen.
-My email is **sam** and password is **test123** to access the app.
 1. Comment and uncomment the lines in `databse.py` and `.env` to show the static hard-coded creds scenario.
 2. Log into the app
 3. Show the stdout in VS code's terminal showing the hard-coded username and password are the same as those in the `.env` file.